TABLE OF CONTENTS:

 The alternatives to cotton are typically some combination of the following: Wool, Alpaca, Acrylic, Elastic, Nylon, stretch nylon, Olefin (aka polypropylene), Polyester, and Spandex.
 Note that hydrophobic means repelling water and hydrophilic means attracting or absorbing water.

-- Wool is an excellent natural fiber and is sometimes woven with nylon on the outside to make it wear longer.
+- Wool is an excellent natural fiber and is sometimes woven with nylon on the outside (Outer Nylon Plaiting) to make it wear longer.
 It is a great insulator and can absorb up to 30% of its own weight in water before it feels damp.
 It retains its insulating properties even when wet.
 It does not crush like cotton when wet but it does not wick moisture particularly well.
 However, knitting small loops on the inside of the sock improves ventilation, cushioning and moisture flow.
-It is a fabulous cold weather fabric because of its insulating properties but for most applications, we think it works best when combined with synthetics to better manage moisture.
+It is a fabulous cold weather fabric because of its insulating properties, which, with thinner knits, may also insulate the foot from warmer temperatures.
+Most wool socks have at least a 20% nylon content to improve wear.
+Many manufactures combine wool with other synthetics to better manage moisture and wear.
 Higher end socks generally use Merino wool because it is one of the softest types of wool available, having fibers that are finer with smaller scales, which reduces or eliminates the “itchy” feel normally associated with wool.
 American Merino wool is a bit curlier than the “down-under” variety but, grade for grade, functions equally well.
 The packaging won’t tell you much about the grade of wool used in the sock.
 The longer stranded wool is more highly prized because the yarn then has fewer fiber joints that could fail.
 The finer stranded wool is more highly prized because it allows for a softer feel and denser, more durable knit.

 - Alpaca fiber is extraordinarily soft and many times stronger than Merino wool.
 Its hollow-cell structure provides superior insulation from heat and cold, the fibers resist compression and have a very low scale height making them extremely smooth thereby reducing friction and the resulting blisters.
 It needs no special care though we recommend hang-drying all quality socks.